chiranjeebhub/vscode-portfolio/README.md

 - Multiple files can be opened, and you can switch between them using the tabs at the top.
 - The sidebar can be toggled using `Ctrl + B` (like in VSCode), and individual files or tabs can be closed by clicking the `X` icon.
 - You can toggle between light and dark themes by clicking the sun/moon icon in the status bar.

+# Future Roadmap

+### 🔄 Backend Integration

+- Build API (Node.js or other) to fetch folders/files in real-time.
+- Integrate dynamic file trees with the frontend.

+### 📂 File Management

+- Add right-click and file menu options to create files/folders.
+- Enable folder/file creation via the top menu (like traditional IDEs).

+### 🎨 Theme Management

+- Support multiple themes (beyond dark/light) with theme selection in settings/sidebar.

+### 📁 Source Control Integration

+- Reflect file/folder changes in "Source Control."
+- Add a "Sync Changes" button to commit changes to the backend.

+### 📝 File Editing

+- Allow real-time file content editing and sync to the backend.

+### 🖥️ Code Preview on Run

+- Enable live previews for file outputs (e.g., React or HTML preview on "Run").

 ## Installation & Setup